 Ten hidden gems of Caithness

-“A hidden gem that’s also in the Guinness Book of Records!
-Ebenezer Place is the world’s shortest street measured at just 2.06 m long”
+In Wick there’s a hidden gem that’s also in the Guinness Book of Records!
+Ebenezer Place is the world’s shortest street measured at just 2.06 m long

 In Wick, just over the bridge, below Caithness General Hospital and opposite the roundabout there’s a hidden gem that’s also in the Guinness Book of Records!
 Ebenezer Place is the world’s shortest street measured at just 2.06 m long.
 It has only one doorway; to the Mackay’s Hotel’s No. 1 Bistro.
 It was declared a street in 1887 after the hotel’s owner Alexander Sinclair (who had made his fortune in America) was told to name the street that the short end of the hotel stood upon.
 He named it Ebenezer, a name associated with kind acts in people and life, in celebration of the prosperity of his life.
 It entered the Guinness Book of Records in 2006.

 A short (half a mile) eastern walk along the shore from John O Groats will take you to a fantastic beach, called the Ness of Duncansby.
 The Ness of Duncansby is well known for two reasons.
 The first is that it’s a great place to watch some of the strongest tidal currents in the Pentland Firth.
 The second is that it’s one of the best beaches in Caithness for finding shells, including Groatie Buckies or Cowrie Shells!
 We’d highly recommend a visit; you can walk there or drive to the Stacks of Duncansby, turning left down the road with the sign marked ‘Lighthouse, Cliffs, Stacks, Coastal Walk.’
 The surrounding scenery and wildflower-covered links are worth the trip alone!

 3) Keiss Castle